khaled-11/Messenger-Sample/README.md

 Whether you cloned the code on your local machine or you are using [Glitch](https://glitch.com/), we need to gather some data.
 In the main folder (Messenger-sample), you will see a file called .sample.env, open this file.
 You will see APP_ID, APP_SECRET, PAGE_ID & PAGE_ACCESS_TOKEN.
 We will get these information from the Facebook developer account.
 The VERIFY_TOKEN is any random string you choose to verify the call back URL.
 We will get the Wit key from the [Wit.ai](https://wit.ai/) website after we create an App.
 The URL field is the ```https://``` link for the App server.
 If you use your local machine, enter the local tunnel link.
 For ngrok, run the command ```ngrok http 3000``` and use the provided ```https://``` link.
 If you use Glitch, enter the project URL from the share button.

+** If you use your local machine to run the App, rename .sample.env to .env and update the data.
+If you use [Glitch](https://glitch.com/), add the environment variables to the Glitch .env file.

 <br>
 <div align ="center">
   <img width="800" height="400" src="https://techolopia.com/wp-content/uploads/2020/10/env.jpg">